Dullstroom trout

 Best approach

-Long leaders, smaller natural patterns, careful movement and soft presentation.
+Long leaders, smaller natural flies, careful dry-dropper depth changes and quiet bank movement.

 From the latest Dullstroom session.